jpacanowski/jpacanowski/README.md

 # About me

+I'm a Laravel expert and currently mastering React.
+I plan also to learn Next.

 A lover of real unix operating systems (such as FreeBSD, OpenBSD, Plan 9), UNIX philosophy, ancient Asian philosophies, ancient languages, cosmology and retro computers.
 When I am offline, I am learning languages, reading books or meditating.
 A Christian and Buddhist in one person.
 Minimalist, vegetarian.

 On a daily basis, I am working on backend projects.
 In my spare time, I am developing my own operating system.